 I definitely am – and this article is a beast – so grab a cup of coffee and settle in for a wild ride.

 Today we’re going to cover several questions and topics:

 - What is “base” or “foundational” training?

 - What is the Maffetone Method?

-- What are the benefits of the Maffetone Method?
+- Benefits of the Maffetone Method

 - The (significant) drawbacks of the Maffetone Method

 - How to design a proper base training phase